rbetts/voltdbgo/README.md

  * DECIMAL not supported
  * Creation of serialized VoltTables is not supported.
  * Arrays as stored procedure parameters not supported.
- * SQL NULL is not uniformly supported.
+ * SQL NULL is not supported.

 There are missing api methods.

  * There is no way to reset the table iterator.

 There are missing components expected for a production client: